“ No Treats, Clickers, or Electric Collars are used in our training program”

 Treat trained dogs view their owner's wishes as "optional," and therefore will never be reliable.
 Electric collar trained dogs will only obey when wearing the collar, and again, will never be reliable.

-Successful training begins with having an accurate understanding of the way dogs perceive their environment.
+Successful training begins with having an accurate understanding of "Pack Dynamics," and the way dogs perceive their environment.
 Dogs do not have the ability to reason and are not capable of abstract thought.
 Dogs live "in the moment," and learn through "cause and effect."
 Corrections for unwanted behavior have to be applied at the exact moment of incident, not before and not after.
 In addition, 95% of the dog's communication skills are conveyed through body language.
-Understanding this body language, and knowing when and when not to apply it, is also critical to successful training.
+Understanding this body language, and knowing when and when not to apply it is also critical to successful training.

 Our first class addresses behavior problems with a hands on approach.
 Jumping, digging, chewing, barking, taking things (such as clothes or towels), housebreaking, play biting, aggressive behavior, and so forth.
 There will also be an in-depth discussion and insight into dog psychology.
 Additionally, owners will learn the proper way to walk their dogs without being pulled.

-Included in the introductory class, and throughout the course, there will be demonstrations with a trained dog that was taught using the same method in which your dog will be trained.
+Included in the first class, and throughout the course, there will be demonstrations with a trained dog that was taught using the same method in which your dog will be trained.
 You can expect similar results with your dog using these same techniques.
 However, you must work your dog and follow the instructions you receive in class.

 The JCM's obedience course is a structured and progressive program.
 This eight (8) week course is taught to AKC (American Kennel Club) standards.
-It covers the complete range of basic commands, including hand signals and off-leash.
+It covers the complete range of basic commands, including voice commands, hand signals and off-leash.
 Each week the previous lesson is reviewed and new material is added.
 Training taught in this way gives both owner and dog the advantage of learning step-by-step.

 JCM's training program is based on the understanding that "Alpha Dogs" DO NOT reward pack members with food as a reinforcement for desired behavior.